cloudui/blogstack/content/post/2022-06-13-lessons-learned-semester-gone-by.md

 author: Eric Chen
 image: https://raw.githubusercontent.com/cloudui/echen/main//assets/img/blog/2022-06-10-lessons-learned-in-a-semester-gone-by/mirror-reflection.jpg
 date: 2022-06-13

+description: How to confront the man in the mirror
 ---

 A semester gone as quickly as it came.
 Allow me to take you along its momentous journey.